f5devcentral/f5-agility-labs-sslviz/docs/class2/module2/lab3.rst

 Verify that user information is being identified on the F5 SSL Orchestrator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  On the **Windows Client**, use Firefox to browse to a few websites
+-  On the **Windows Client**, use Chrome to browse to a few websites

 -  On SSL Orchestrator select, **Access > Overview > Active Sessions** from the Main menu on the left